jina-ai/cookiecutter-jina/{{ cookiecutter.project_slug }}/README.md

 ## Note:
 The ```depth_range``` parameter in Flow and Pod YAML can be set according to the requirement of the implementation.
 This is used for recursive document structure in Jina.

+For ranking and scoring in the `My First Jina App`, we use the scorer of the VectorIndexer - our relevancy is the similarity.

 ## License

 Copyright (c) 2020 {{ cookiecutter.author_name }}.
 All rights reserved.